rpn1966/platotheory2026/_pages/programme.md

 layout: splash
 ---

+The meeting will take place over three days, from Monday 8 September to Wednesday 10 September.
+To accommodate arrivals, the programme will begin later in the morning on Monday, while Tuesday and Wednesday will feature a full schedule of sessions.

 A PDF version of the general programme will be available [here](../assets/images/Programme2025.pdf).
 The talk abstracts will be are [here](../assets/images/Talks2025.pdf), and the poster abstracts will be [here](../assets/images/Posters2025.pdf).
 Posters can now will be viewable by following the links from the poster titles below.

 - [Monday 8th](#monday-8th)